dklieb/share/IPs_and_subnets.md

 When a device is assigned and IP address, it is also assigned a subnet mask.
 A subnet mask identifies the range of allowable IP addresses on a network segment.
 This range is also referred to as a subnet.

-As with an IP address, a subnet mask that is assigned to a device can be found in the network settings, or from the command line in your computer operating system.
+As with an IP address, the subnet mask that is assigned to a device can be found in the network settings, or from the command line in your computer operating system.

 From the MacOS and Linux Terminal app, use the command: